Agnes-CeciliaBergqvist/LayoutInReact-bookingApp/README.md

-Creating an booking page for last minute travel as a school project.
+Creating an booking app for last minute travel as a school project.
 For now this is only the layout, I will keep working on the project during our course in React.